 Genesis was launched in 2001.
 The space vehicle traveled to the sun and gathered particles of the sun on its way.
 A capsule then turned around and returned to earth.
 It crash landed (the drogue parachute failed to deploy) in Utah on September 8, 2004.
 Some of the samples were contaminated by earth soil on impact, but many collectors were intact.
 Scientists used the data to learn more about the sun’s composition and history.
 Children could learn more by clicking Genesis Spacecraft.

 Orbiting Geophysical Observatory 1 was launched 1964.
 Five other Orbiting Geophysical Observatories were launched between 1965 and 1969.
 These satellites measured the earth’s magnetosphere and provided data about the earth and sun.
+The last of the six stopped operating in March 1972.
 Older children can learn more at: OGO.